You have no items in your cart. Want to get some nice things?Go shopping

 - Non-themed flash/micro fiction (#FlashFridays) not more than 800 words.
 Works translated into English also welcome.
 Submit here

 - Essays (#EssaySaturday)—including, but not limited to, personal essays, memoir and travel dispatches, the more creative you are with the term “essay” the better.
 We’re really looking for stories that go deeper, that scratch beneath the surface of a tale, finding its wider meanings to give our readers something to think about.
 We’re also partial to a bit of a chuckle.
 No more than 2,000 words, although this is negotiable in certain circumstances.
 Works translated into English also welcome.
 Submit here

 - Travel & Lifestyle—The travel and lifestyle section gives a brief on global affairs, travel, reportage, design told through personal essays and stories that deal with the fascinating aspects of everyday life.
 As we believe real culture is in the details of life as its being lived, day by day.
 Submit here

-- Reviews: we review books, theatre, art exhibitions and cinema.
-Check our current Calls for Reviews.
-Read our review policy.
+- Reviews: Read our review policy.
 Submit reviews Submit here

 - Share a Short Story (see examples).
 Submit here

 - Columns: We are looking for columnists.
 Have an idea on literature/writing, travel, film, music, or art that you can sustain for at least three months, with at least a piece every fortnight?
 Pitch it to [email protected].